soundpress/RulesOfNYC/docs/c43/index.rst

 (i) Transfer of Lead Agency Status.
 Lead agency status may be transferred from the lead agency, at its discretion, to an involved agency that agrees to become the lead agency.
 In deciding whether a transfer of lead agency status is appropriate, agencies shall use the selection procedure set forth in subdivision (h) of this section.
 Notice of transfer of lead agency status must be given by the new lead agency to the applicant and all other involved and interested agencies within 10 days of the transfer.
 The Chair of the City Planning Commission may act on behalf of such Commission pursuant to this subdivision.

 (j) Selection of Lead Agency Where Actions Involve City and State Agencies.
 Where an action involves both city and state agencies, the city agency prescribed by or selected pursuant to subdivisions (a) through (i) of this section shall, together with such state agencies, participate in selection of the lead agency pursuant to SEQRA, and such selection shall be binding upon the city.
 The criteria set forth in § 617.6(e)(5) of the SEQRA Regulations shall be considered in deciding whether or not a city agency shall serve as lead agency.
-The Office of Environmental Coordination shall perform the functions set forth in subdivision (d) of § 5-04 of these rules.
+The Office of Environmental Coordination shall perform the functions set forth in subdivision (d) of 62 RCNY § 5-04.